CRIM 108 - Directed Policing

 Please be patient.
 I receive a lot of applications.
 It could take me weeks to review your application and respond to you.

-Lastly, this is an incredibly rewarding program that will expose you to real-world, hands-on training and field experience like no other program in the CSU or UC system.
+Lastly, this is an incredibly rewarding program that will expose you to real-world, hands-on training and field experience like no other program in the CSU system, UC system, or western region.
 It is truly one of a kind.
 I know this because I am also a proud graduate of CRIM 108 and Fresno State.
 If you think you have what it takes, I welcome you to apply and I look forward to meeting you at our first class session in the Fall!

 Ryan Hushaw, Adjunct Professor – Criminology Department